Step inside one of the most common conversations college coaches have with a prospective student-athlete:

-Cumulative Weighted GPA 9-12 refers to the GPA you have accumulated over the course of your entire high school careers (in grades 9 through 12) which includes an added point to your GPA for taking an AP course.
-For example, an A in AP World History would give you 5 points, a B 4 points and so on.
-Weighted GPAs are typically expressed as a “4.3 out of a 5 point scale.”
+Cumulative Weighted GPA 9-12 refers to the GPA you have accumulated over the course of your entire high school career (in grades 9 through 12), which includes an added point to your GPA for taking an AP course.
+For example, an A in AP World History would give you 5 points, a B 4 points, and so on.
+Weighted GPAs are typically expressed as a “4.3 out of a 5-point scale.”

 The reason I encourage you to see your transcript is two-fold: 1) it is the student’s responsibility to be aware of their GPA.
 Nothing is worse than telling a college coach you have a 3.5 GPA only to find out later that your Cumulative Academic GPA is a 3.0. and 2) to catch any mistakes.
 Grades are still entered manually by a teacher, then transferred to your school’s grading system.
 It is not uncommon to see a wrong grade entered, which affects your overall GPA and your prospects for recruitment.
 Double-check your report cards with your transcripts to avoid any mishaps later on.

 Did you know?
 The higher your test scores are, the more money you may be awarded and the more college options you will have!
 Contact our preferred provider, Arbor Bridge to get you on the right track!
 Email Morris@ArborBridge.com to get set up with a free consultation and diagnostic test today!